lettleprince/SwipeIt/README.md

   - Mutability vs Immutability

 Afterwards we will reflect upon results, and try to understand on which cases one of them trumps the other.

+## Dependencies

+In order to minimize development time, a few dependencies will be used:

+- [Moya](https://github.com/Moya/Moya): Network abstraction layer written in Swift.
+- [Kingfisher](https://github.com/onevcat/Kingfisher): A lightweight and pure Swift implemented library for downloading and caching image from the web.
+- [RxSwift](https://github.com/ReactiveX/RxSwift): Reactive Programming in Swift
+- [RxCocoa](https://github.com/ReactiveX/RxSwift/tree/master/RxCocoa/iOS): A bundle with common-usage iOS reactive extensions.
+- [NSObject+Rx](https://github.com/RxSwiftCommunity/NSObject-Rx): Handy RxSwift extensions on NSObject, including rx_disposeBag.

+**RxSwift**, **RxCocoa** and **NSObject+Rx** will only be used on the **MVVM+FRP* project as they are the basis for **FRP** usage in iOS (in this particular case Swift).